pjz987/guides/docs/canvas-tutorial.md

-# Optional Canvas Lab: Draw a Picture
+# Canvas Tutorial: Draw a Picture

 ## Canvas in HTML